Women in Strategic Policy Program

 • A network of peer and professional supports to assist them as they begin writing, pitching, and publishing

-The first two workshops of the program will be held in September and October 2024 entirely over Zoom.
-The three day workshops will be held across two weeks on the following dates:
+The workshop will be held in October 2025 entirely over Zoom between 9:30am-4pm AEST.
+The three day workshop will be held across two weeks on October 14th, 15th, and 21st.
+Participants must be available for all three days.